armelsida/CycleGAN-with-2-binary-masks/README.md

 ![image](https://github.com/armelsida/CycleGAN-with-2-binary-masks/assets/115725362/5345302a-34a6-4eff-bf0d-53ebc073bd1b)

-To implement
-this, we have created a new CycleGAN model named ‘cycle_gan_roi_model.py’ , a new dataset class named ‘unaligned_mask_dataset.py’ and a new training script named ‘train_roi.py’.
+To implement our method, we have created a new CycleGAN model named ‘cycle_gan_roi_model.py’ , a new dataset class named ‘unaligned_mask_dataset.py’ and a new training script named ‘train_roi.py’.